julius-gun/Script-to-Speech-Character-based-Audiobook-Generator/README.md

 Rules:
 1. The "Narrator" is the default speaker.
 Do NOT mark sentences spoken by the Narrator.
-2. For any sentence spoken by a concise specific character (dialogue), insert a marker at the very beginning of that sentence.
+2. For any sentence spoken by a specific character (dialogue), insert a concise marker (one word) at the very beginning of that sentence
 3. The marker MUST be in this format: `[Character Name]:`
 4. If a sentence contains both narration and dialogue (e.g., 'Max said, "Hello."'), split it into two separate lines so the narration remains unmarked and the dialogue gets the marker.
 5. Do not change the text content other than splitting lines and adding markers.